Terrelle Pryor Charged With Assault, Woman Charged With Attempted Murder After His Stabbing

-As NBC Sports reported, the NFL free agent has been charged with assaulting 24-year-old Shalaya Briston, who was also charged with criminal attempted homicide and aggravate assault for the attack.
+As NBC Sports reported, the NFL free agent has been charged with assaulting 24-year-old Shalaya Briston, who was also charged with criminal attempted homicide and aggravated assault for the attack.
 The relationship between the two was not immediately clear, but some reports described the stabbing as a domestic incident.

 It was also not clear what led up to the stabbing, though ESPN reported that Briston also suffered injuries.
 The report did not say if she was hospitalized, or whether her injuries were considered serious.

-The 30-year-old Pryor was hospitalized early on Saturday morning after suffering stab wounds to his chest and shoulder.
+Thirty-year-old Pryor was hospitalized early on Saturday morning after suffering stab wounds to his chest and shoulder.
 As ESPN reported, Pryor underwent surgery and was initially listed in critical condition, but it was upgraded to stable on Saturday afternoon.

-Those close to the former Ohio State University quarterback turned NFL wide receiver said he was expected to pull through.
+Those close to the former Ohio State University quarterback-turned-NFL wide receiver said he was expected to pull through.

 “A close family friend of Terrelle Pryor told me the family does expect Pryor to survive the stabbing, and that several family members are by his side post-surgery as doctors monitor his progress,” noted ESPN reporter Jeremy Fowler on Twitter.

 Fowled added that a police report seemed to indicate that Pryor walked into the hospital at close to 4:30 a.m. with stab wounds.
-The New York Post reported that Briston actually drove Pryor to the hospital, and identified her as his live-in girlfriend.
+The New York Post reported that Briston actually drove Pryor to the hospital and identified her as his live-in girlfriend.

 Another woman who was with Briston when she brought Pryor to the hospital had some very harsh words for him.